chiffa/GAN_evo/dev_log.rst

 For the efficiency, the single pairs need to be trained separately, and then their models saved and then send into the arena on their own.

-Application logiistics:
+Application logistics:
 =======================
 - Logistics to store the gans and discriminators (mongodb)
     - for that we can use the state dict of pytorch and move it in and out of mongodb, pulling in and out of the python instances with a model.state_dict() and model.load_state_dict() model.eval()
 - Logistics to pipe some of the inputs into some of the outputs
-- The training pair should be done in the module, binding temporary parameters overall
+- The training pair should be done in the module, binding temporary parameters overall.
+- In the current configuration, we can start parallel training of the pairs that are mapped with signature of training parameters + timestamp, then stored in a mongodb